Twice Baked Potato Casserole

 - Bake for 20-25 minutes or until the cheese is melted and the internal temperature is 165F.
 Remove from the oven and top with chopped bacon and green onions.
 Serve warm!

-For the full recipe and detailed baking instructions, please see the recipe card at the end of this post.
+For the full recipe and detailed cooking instructions, please see the recipe card at the end of this post.

-Best Casserole Tips
+Tips For The Best Casserole

 - You can use creamy or chunky potatoes.
 For more color, try Yukon gold or mini red potatoes and leave the skins on.